alem-shaimardanov/macro_data_portal/parsers/README.md

 3. Convert 5 Taldau JSONs into closure table.
 4. MUST DO - Load 5 MinFin datasets into JSONs.
 5. Convert 5 MinFin JSONs into closure table.
-6. Build a sample web app with Django to simulate requests from database.
+6. DONE - Build a sample web app with Django to simulate requests from database.

 Current to-dos: